MartinuzziFrancesco/awesome-scientific-machine-learning/README.md

 All of the guidelines given here are based on elements and resources already indexed, so if there is any confusion about them please make sure to check the raw version of the README.md before opening a pr.
 <a name="contributions-papers"></a>
 ### Papers
 Papers should have title, author list and pubblication venue separeted by break elements.
-The author's name are to be fully spelled out and the pubblication venue is to be written in _italic_.
+The author's name are to be fully spelled out (following the Chicago entry on Google scholar) and the pubblication venue is to be written in _italic_.
 Please provide the link of the source of the pubblication in [pub], and the [arxiv](https://arxiv.org/) abstract as [arxiv] when applicable.
+Additionally the code used for the paper can be linked in [code] (this only applies when the code is linked in the paper itself or written by the author(s).
+For third party implementations look at [Papers with Code](https://paperswithcode.com/)).

 <a name="contributions-software"></a>
 ### Software